Costs of Provisional Assessment and Recovery of the Same

 ARC Costs are a team of experienced Costs Lawyers and Costs Draftsmen who can assist in the negotiation and recovery of your costs under the Detailed or Provisional Assessment process.

 We can assist in the recovery of your legal costs by drafting your Bill of costs, as well as Points of Reply and negotiating your Bill of Costs with the other side before advising on whether the claim should proceed to a Detailed/ Provisional Assessment Hearing.
-If your claim proceeds to a Hearing, we can ensure that an advocate is made available to attend the hearing on your behalf.

 We can also assist paying parties in reducing their legal costs burden, by preparing Points of Dispute and conducting detailed assessment proceedings on your behalf.